illumio/terraform-provider-illumio-core/docs/resources/container_cluster_workload_profile.md

 ### Required

 - **container_cluster_href** (String) URI of Container Cluster
-- **name** (String) A friendly name given to a profile if the namespace is not user friendly.
-The name should be upto 255 characters.
+- **name** (String) A friendly name given to a profile if the namespace is not user-friendly.
+The name should be up to 255 characters.

 ### Optional